Together in meditation by Paul Golightly

 At the heart of the work of St Antony's Priory has been offering ways into meditation (often called "contemplative prayer" in the Christian tradition).
 At the end of days exploring this theme, I have often wondered how it might be possible to go further to provide consistent opportunities for shared meditation and to help and inspire our personal practices.

-To that end, there are regular opportunities on two Saturday mornings each month to spend one or two hours together in this spiritual practice.
+To that end, there are regular opportunities on two Saturday mornings each month to spend an hour together in this spiritual practice.

 The wisdom of various meditation traditions is offered; but at the heart of it all is shared silence in the unique atmosphere of St Antony's chapel, where each person is free to use silence as they wish.
 We seek to encourage one another as a community of contemplation.
 An important element is the contemplative practices of the major faiths - the Body of Christ in the Christian tradition; the Sangha of the Buddhist tradition; and the Ashram of the Hindu tradition.